bustopsy777/scrumastr/README.md

 `docker push username/chatscrum:example_tag`

+8. Create a django admin user.
+Go into the container and run the command below.
+`python3 manage.py createsuperuser`

+9. Login in with the user from the browser.
+Ensure your container is running before trying to login

 ## Deploying Chatscrum in Docker container

 To deploy the chatscrum docker image in a docker container, follow these steps